amitxv/PC-Tuning/docs/physical-setup.md

 - Set the primary graphics to dGPU instead of iGPU if applicable

-- Set PCIe link speed to the maximum supported (Gen 3.0, 4.0)
+- Set PCIe link speed to the maximum supported (e.g. Gen 4.0)

 - As we will be configuring a static frequency/voltage for the CPU, disable dynamic frequency features such as Speed Shift, SpeedStep, Turbo Boost and set the AVX offset to 0 so that the CPU does not downclock during AVX workloads